abba-platforms/SACE/README.md

 ---

+## SACE System Architech

+The SACE System Architech is composed of the **SACE Proxy & Implementation**, together with **SACEOracleRegistry** and **SACEPriceUpdater**, with **Security and Governance** enforced via a **Gnosis Safe multisig** controlling all critical operations.
+It includes a System Flow Diagram providing an end-to-end overview of the oracle → updater → proxy pipeline.
+For the complete architecture, detailed deployment information, and flow diagrams, see the full documentation: [SACE_SYSTEM_ARCHITECT.md](./SACE_SYSTEM_ARCHITECT.md)

+---

 ## 📊 SACE Basket Value Summary

 As the Synthetic African Currency Exchange (**SACE**) representing a weighted basket of Africa’s top 21 performing currencies, the combined estimated value of this basket is approximately **$2.3 trillion USD**, as of October 2025.